mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/security/security.md

 ## Timestamps

 Aside from transaction ordering, bakers can manipulate other variables you might want to rely on.
 A classic example of such a value is `Mavryk.get_now`.
 Previously, it used to be equal to the current block timestamp.
 This behaviour has been changed to eliminate straightforward manipulations.
-Since Tezos is a distributed system, there is no way to make sure the block was produced _exactly_ at the specified time.
+Since Mavryk is a distributed system, there is no way to make sure the block was produced _exactly_ at the specified time.
 Thus, bakers could slightly adjust the timestamp to make a transaction produce a different result.

 In the current protocol, `Mavryk.get_now` is equal to the _previous_ block timestamp plus a fixed value.
 Although `Mavryk.get_now` becomes less manipulable with this new behaviour, the only assumption you can make is that the operation goes through _roughly about_ the specified timestamp.
 And, of course, you should never use `Mavryk.get_now` as a source of randomness.

 ## Reentrancy and call injection

-Tezos features a rather unconventional model of execution:
+Mavryk features a rather unconventional model of execution:
 1. The contract state is updated _after_ the computations are completed.
 2. The contracts cannot emit operations in the middle of execution.
 3. Internal operations are _queued._

 The first two points resemble the Checks-Effects-Interactions pattern popular in Solidity.
-In Ethereum, it is considered a best practice, and Tezos enforces this on the protocol level.
+In Ethereum, it is considered a best practice, and Mavryk enforces this on the protocol level.
 Such restrictions help  prevent reentrancy attacks: if the state of your contract is updated _before_ someone makes a reentrant call, this call would be treated as a regular one and should do no harm.

 Consider the following snippet in Solidity:
 ```